Squatting in Nepal

 Squatting in Nepal occurs when people live on land or in buildings without the valid land ownership certificate (known as a Lal PurJa).
-The number of squatters has increased rapidly since the 1980s, as a result of factors such as internal migration to Kathmandu and civil war.
-In March 2021, the chairperson of the Commission on Landless Squatters stated that all landless squatters would receive ownership certificates within the following eighteen months.
+The number of squatters has increased rapidly since the 1980s, as a result of factors such as internal migration to Kathmandu and two decades of civil war.
+Nepal has environmentally protected areas and there have been instances of people being displaced from their homes when they are created.
+In 1996, the government introduced the National Action Plan, which proposed upgrading informal settlements.
+Squatters are called sukumbasi, but the word has negative connotations and is not used by squatters themselves.